Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 centenarystageco.org

-Kids can watch a variety of professional theater shows, live music and dance events.
+Kids can watch a variety of professional theater performances, live music and dance events.
 If they feel inspired, they can join the touring company or take a Young Performers workshop.

 CHARLES J. MUTH MUSEUM